|

 Sheffield Scientific School

-The Sheffield Scientific School, produced some of the greatest
+The Sheffield Scientific School, produced some

-absorbed into the growing Yale Faculty of Arts and Sciences.
+were absorbed into the growing Yale Faculty of Arts and Sciences.

 New Haven